armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

   - /spinnaker-install-admin-guides/install_on_aks/
 ---

-# THIS IS A PLACEHOLDER
+# THIS IS A WORK IN PROGRESS

-This guide describes how to install Spinnaker in GKE.
-It will create / use the following Google Cloud resources:
+This guide describes how to install Spinnaker in Azure Kubernetes Service (AKS).
+It will create / use the following Azure resources:

-* A GKE (Google Kubernetes Engine) cluster (you can use an existing one if you already have one)
+* An AKS (Azure Kubernetes Service) cluster (you can use an existing one if you already have one)
-* A GCS (Google Cloud Storage) bucket (you can use an existing one if you already have one)
+* An AZS (Azure Storage) bucket (you can use an existing one if you already have one)
-* An NGINX Ingress controller in your GKE cluster
+* An NGINX Ingress controller in your AKS cluster.
+This step is only needed if your cluster doesn't already have an ingress installed.
+Note that the examples on this page for NGINX only work on Kubernetes version 1.14 or later.

 This document currently does not fully cover the following (see [Next Steps](#next-steps) for some links to achieve these)